FrozenAssassine/TextControlBox-UWP/README.md

 ## Problems:
 - Because all the lines are stored in a List the ram usage with a million lines ore more is very high.
-- Performance of deleting long range of text is slow, because it needs to remove all the lines from the list
+- Performance of deleting a long range of text is slow, because it needs to remove all the lines from the list

-#### The Control is not done yet and should not be used in produktion.
+#### The Control is not done yet and should not be used in production.
 There are many features missing and not everything works without crashing sometimes.
-I will do my very best to make it pretty usable
+I will do my very best to make it done soon.

 <img src="images/image1.png">